pathikrit/chatgpt-cli/README.md

   - Use Up/Down array keys to scrub through previous messages
   - Include [web] anywhere in your prompt to force web browsing
   - Include [img] anywhere in your prompt to generate an image
-  - If you just enter a file or folder path, we will ingest text from it and add to context
+  - If you just enter a file or folder path or url, the program will ingest text from it and add to context
   - If entering path for document chat, use TAB to do path completion
 ```